 Even better – a crowdfunding campaign.
 Add a goal meter to your campaign to create a sense of urgency.
 Give them a sneak peek into the arrangements, the excitement of the players, and of course, your fire department’s need for funds through images and videos.

 Sell tickets and hold the game at your local high school or college.
 Encourage supporters to choose their favorite team and get in on a little healthy ribbing.
 You can even sell t-shirts for each team to raise a little extra cash.
+This idea can also be a great add-on during the holiday season, on Christmas and Thanksgiving, to entice more people to come and enjoy the match with their families.

 Online campaigns have become very popular since the pandemic limited in-person events.
 The cost is much lower and many nonprofits have raised more than expected.